Moulin-Talukder/moulin-talukder/README.md

 <!-- ## I'm a Husband, Father, Developer, and Teacher!! -->

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Vue.js
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to do writing, singing and coding